What is the Declining Balance Method of Depreciation?

 Example #1

-Let us consider an example where a machine was purchased by Company A for $200 on 1st January 2020 for use in the production of its goods.
+Let us consider an example where a machine was purchased by Company A for $200 on 1st January 2020 for use in producing its goods.
 Calculate depreciation for each year with respect to the machine.
 Assume the depreciation rate to be 35%.

-- First, we ascertain the book value of the machine at the beginning of the year.
+- First, we ascertain the machine’s book value at the beginning of the year.

 - Second, we multiply the book value at the beginning of the year with the depreciation rate.